 The first thing to highlight is that there are no restrictions on costs related to:

 The restriction only applies to payments made for EPWs and contractors.
 The nature of the restriction is different for each, and there are conditions where the restrictions won’t apply.
-Draft guidance published by HMRC 9 February 2024 has all the details, but suffice to say the application of this guidance will be complex.
+HMRC’s guidance has all the details (CIRD137000 and CIRD138000), but as is typical, they’re quite confusing.
 Let’s examine both areas in turn.

 Overseas expenditure on EPWs in the Merged R&D Scheme

-Expenditure on EPWs that you can include in an R&D claim is identical to the existing RDEC and SME rules and depends on whether the payment is made to a connected or unconnected staff provider.
-But there is one added twist.
-The staff provider must operate PAYE and Class 1 NIC for that worker.
+Expenditure on EPWs that you can include in an R&D claim is almost the same as the older RDEC and SME rules, and depends on whether the payment is made to a connected or unconnected staff provider.
+But there is one new stipulation: the staff provider must operate PAYE and Class 1 NIC for that worker.

 This means that staff providers can be based overseas and that R&D activities can be undertaken overseas, as long as the EPWs’ earnings are subject to PAYE and Class 1 NIC.
-But what if there is a mix of workers with different PAYE and NIC classifications?
-In those cases, you should include a reasonable apportionment in the claim that reflects those conditions.
+If there’s a mix of workers with different PAYE and NIC classifications, you should only include the qualifying earnings, i.e. for the people subject to PAYE and Class 1 NIC.

 Overseas expenditure on contractors under the Merged R&D Scheme

-The guidance about restrictions on contracting payments overseas is similarly complex, but let’s break it down.
+The guidance about restrictions on contracting payments overseas is similarly confusing, but let’s break it down.

 Payments to contractors based in the UK qualify for relief as long as the activity undertaken by the contractor is completed in the UK.
 The same principle applies to overseas contractors – the R&D activity must be completed in the UK.